 Dr. Wiggins is Director & Curator of the J. W. Wiggins Contemporary Native American Art Collection on the campus of the University of Arkansas at Little Rock.
 A collector of Native American Art for over 44 years, he donated over 3,000 pieces to UA Little Rock.
 The collection focuses primarily on artists from the central region of America from Northern Mexico to the Arctic Coast.
 A unique aspect of the collection is that he knows most of the artists personally whose works are included, unusual in a collection this size.

 Dittemore is Associate Curator, Ethnological Collections, Arizona State Museum (ASM).
 She has published numerous articles on ASM’s collections in scholarly journals and popular Indian art magazines over the years, including the Journal of Arizona History.
 She was the lead curator of the exhibit, “Woven Through Time: American Treasures of Native Basketry and Fiber Art.”

 Jeremy Frey (Passamaquoddy)

 Frey specializes in ash fancy baskets, a traditional form of Wabanaki weaving.
-He has won numerous awards including the Best of Show award at the Santa Fe Indian Market in 2011 and the Best of Show award at the Heard Museum Indian Fair and Market in 2011 and 2015.
-His work was featured in the Changing Hands exhibition at the Museum of Art and Design in New York City.
-He has pieces in the Smithsonian as well as many other prominent museums around the country.
+He has won numerous awards including the Best of Show award at the Santa Fe Indian Market in 2011 and Best of Show award at the Heard Museum Guild Indian Fair & Market in 2011 and 2015.
+His work was featured in the Changing Hands exhibition at the Museum of Arts and design in New York City.
+He has pieces in the Smithsonian as well as in many other prominent museums around the country.

 Classification IX - Personal Attire